7 Reasons to Use Ads Manager Instead of Boosting Facebook Posts

-While it’s better than not promoting your posts at all, you might not be getting the most from your spend.
-Here are 7 main differences to consider when deciding whether to simply boost your Facebook post or to use Ads Manager.
+While it’s better than not promoting your posts at all, you might not be getting the most from your ad spend.
+Here are 7 main differences to consider when deciding whether to simply boost your Facebook post or to use Facebook Ads Business Manager.

 When you boost a post, Facebook simplifies this by offering fewer campaign objectives.
 You do get a few optimisation options such as limited placements and audience targeting, but you won’t have access to the full scope of objective options offered in Ads Manager.

 Before you decide to boost those Facebook posts, consider whether your ad would perform better with a much broader range of objectives to choose from in Ads Manager.